xyproto/fortunecraft/README.md

 # FortuneCraft

-Output fortunes by using Ollama and the text generation model selected with [`llm-manager`](https://github.com/xyproto/llm-manager).
+Output fortunes by using Ollama and the text generation model selected in `/etc/llm.conf`, with [`llm-manager`](https://github.com/xyproto/llm-manager) or in `~/.config/llm-manager/llm.conf`.

 `fortunecraft` has a very different selection of fortunes compared to the good old `fortune` program.